veenayaksirohi/Android-App-for-Car-Parking-Project/CODE_STYLE.md

    - Use safe calls (?.) when possible
    - Use Elvis operator (?:) for null checks
    - Use lateinit for properties initialized in onCreate
+   - Use by lazy for properties initialized on first use

 2. **Coroutines**
    - Use structured concurrency
    - Handle exceptions properly
    - Use appropriate dispatchers
    - Avoid GlobalScope
+   - Use viewModelScope in ViewModels

 3. **Resource Management**
    - Use string resources for all text
    - Use dimension resources for sizes
    - Use color resources for colors
    - Use style resources for themes
+   - Use vector drawables when possible

 4. **Error Handling**
    - Use try-catch blocks appropriately
    - Log errors with proper context
    - Handle errors gracefully
    - Provide user-friendly error messages
+   - Use sealed classes for error types

 ## Tools